Tietz syndrome: Cause

 Tietz syndrome is caused by mutations in the MITF gene, located on human chromosome 3p14.1-p12.3.
 It is inherited in an autosomal dominant manner.
 This indicates that the defective gene responsible for a disorder is located on an autosome (chromosome 3 is an autosome), and only one copy of the defective gene is sufficient to cause the disorder, when inherited from a parent who has the disorder.

 Treatment

+There is currently no treatment or cure for Tietz syndrome.
+The symptom most likely to be of practical importance is sensorineural deafness, and this is treated as any other irreversible deafness would be.
+In marked cases, there may be cosmetic issues.
+Other abnormalities (neurological, structural, Hirschsprung's disease) associated with the syndrome are treated symptomatically.